Victorian00/Victorian00/README.md

 - 🌱 I’m currently learning C++, Python and HTLM
 - 🌱 I have learned Fortran and Matlab
 - 🌱 I’m currently studying Aerospace Engineering at UPM (ETSIAE)
+- 🌱 I’m currently working at SRM Consulting as BackEnd Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me victorianoft.upm@gmail.com